Blassreiter

-Blassreiter (ブラスレイター, Burasureitā) is a Japanese anime series created by studio Gonzo and the multimedia studio Nitro+.
+Blassreiter (ブラスレイター, Burasureitā) is a Japanese anime television series co-created and produced by Gonzo and Nitro+.
 The title is pseudo-German and can be translated as "Pale Rider".
 A manga titled Blassreiter: Genetic (ブラスレイター ジェネティック, Burasureitā Jenetikku) was serialized in Champion Red magazine.

 Along with The Tower of Druaga: The Aegis of Uruk, and later Strike Witches, this series was officially broadcast with English subtitles on the video websites YouTube, Crunchyroll, and BOST TV.
-It has been licensed for a North American release by Funimation Entertainment.
+It has been licensed for a North American release by Funimation Entertainment, currently known as Crunchyroll.

 Story

 The story is set in a fictional Germany and centers on the outbreak of biomechanical creatures called "Demoniacs", who rise from corpses and attack people savagely.
 The Demoniacs have the ability to merge with most technology including cars and motorcycles, not only gaining control of them but also enhancing their performance greatly.
 Against them is a group of people known as XAT, Xenogenesis Assault Team, who police these Demoniacs in an attempt to keep the peace and discover the reasons for the "Demoniac" change.
 All the while, a number of human-turned-Demoniacs appear.
 Some use their powers for good, others for evil.
 One will rise above all other Demoniacs to become known as the "Blassreiter".